chromaway/ngcccbase/doc/exchange.md

 scheme (optional) - This has to do with how expressive we need the transactions to be.
 Default is "epobc", the most expressive color scheme (the other possible value is "obc").

-You should get something back like this:
+You should get something back like this, but with slightly different values for ```assetid``` and ```color_set```:

     {u'assetid': u'Bf1aXLmTv41pc2',
      u'color_set': [u'epobc:27da3337fb4a5bb8e2e5a537448e5ec9cfaa3c15628c3c333025d547bbcf9d71:0:361077'],
      u'monikers': [u'foo_inc'],
      u'unit': 1}

+If you are using javascript you should get back the same in JSON format:

+    {assetid: "Bf1aXLmTv41pc2",
+     color_set: ["epobc:27da3337fb4a5bb8e2e5a537448e5ec9cfaa3c15628c3c333025d547bbcf9d71:0:361077"],
+     monikers: ["foo_inc"],
+     unit: 1}

-This is in JSON format, and is the definition of your asset.
+This JSON is the definition of your asset.

      In [29]:
     client.issueasset('foo_ingc54', 1000)
     Out[29]:
     {u'assetid': u'Bf1aXLmTv41pc2',
      u'color_set': [u'epobc:27da3337fb4a5bb8e2e5a537448e5ec9cfaa3c15628c3c333025d547bbcf9d71:0:361077'],
      u'monikers': [u'foo_ingc54'],
      u'unit': 1}

-This asset resides on a coloraddress.
+The asset after it has been created resides on a coloraddress.
 A coloraddress is simply a bitcoin address with some data added in front of an "@" sign.
 You can ask for the coloraddress if you want to with:

     client.listaddresses('foo_inc')